 Early modern Europe saw an unprecedented convergence of mental and manual labour.
 Painters, gunners and surgeons argued for the intellectual value of their labour and wrote books about their crafts.
 Scholars entered their workshops and described what they found there.
 The practices of the scholar – composing essays, writing stories, taking notes, building arguments – met those of the artisan.
 The 'experimental philosophy', a new approach to studying nature, emerged from this mixture.
-Parallel changes took place in other parts of the world, notably in China, where scholars compiled vast, illustrated encyclopaedias of craft and industry.

 What was the experimental philosophy?